Pablenkovitch/gitguide/README.md

 git status
 ```

-## 3. Create what you need
+## 4. Create what you need
-Make some stuff _in project catalog_.
+Make some stuff **in project catalog**.

-## 4. Add those files to your repo
+## 5. Add those files to your repo
-To do this, go to the project catalog and
+To do this, go to the project catalog
-print this
-to add all the files

 ```
 git add --all
 ```

-or command to add curren catalog:
+or command to add current catalog:

 ```
 git add .